SoccerNet/sn-spotting/ChallengeRules.md

  - For each task, the winner is the individual/team who reach the highest performance on the **challenge** set.
  - The metrics taken into consideration are the **tight Average-mAP for Action Spotting** and the **tight Average-AP for Replay Grounding**.
  - The deadline to submit your results is May 30th at 11.59 pm Pacific Time.
- - The teams that perform best in each task will be granted $500 from our sponsor [Second Spectrum](https://www.secondspectrum.com/index.html).
+ - The teams that perform best in each task will be granted $500 from our sponsor [SportRadar](https://www.sportradar.com/).
  - In order to be eligible for the prize, we require the individual/team to provide a short report describing the details of the methodology (CVPR format, max 2 pages)